What are the core principles of object-oriented programming?

 }

-Therefore, the first method in runtime will return the BMI of a person, while the second method will print the name of the person and their BMI.
+To elaborate, the first method in runtime will return the BMI of a person, while the second method will print the name of the person and their BMI.
+Both are methods of the class.

-Because the method has the same name with different signatures, method overloading is an indication of the principle of polymorphism, adds Tusa[6].
+Because the method has the same name with different signatures, method overloading is an indication of the principle of polymorphism, adds Tusa(6), but should not be confused with dynamic polymorphism.

 Derived from the Greek word meaning many forms - poly (many) and morph (form) - polymorphism in object-oriented programming refers to the ability of methods to adopt several forms, method overloading being one example.